 Anyone planning a European city break can look forward to picturesque and fascinating architecture — quite often, of course, housing some very interesting museums or places of worship.
 There is certainly no shortage of great historical landmarks in Austria.

-The Austrian capital is home to more noteworthy architectural feats than anyone could hope to cover in a single short guide, but some of Vienna’s most famous must-see attractions and architecture includes:
+The Austrian capital is home to more noteworthy architectural feats than anyone could hope to cover in a single short guide.
+Still, some of Vienna’s most famous must-see attractions and architecture includes:

-- The Schönbrunn Palace, a massive baroque-style palace with over 1,000 rooms as well as statues, gardens, and even a zoo.
+- The Schönbrunn Palace is a massive baroque-style palace with over 1,000 rooms as well as statues, gardens, and even a zoo.

-- St. Stephen’s Cathedral, a 12th century marvel constructed in Roman and Gothic styles, where visitors can attend services as well as making the trek to the top of the tower.
+- St. Stephen’s Cathedral is a 12th-century marvel constructed in Roman and Gothic styles, where visitors can attend services as well as make the trek to the top of the tower.

-- Belvedere Palace, which may be art in itself, but also serves as a museum where you can get lost in many hours’ worth of some of the most impressive works of art in Europe.
+- Belvedere Palace may be art in itself, but it also serves as a museum where you can get lost in many hours’ worth of some of Europe’s most impressive works of art.

-- The Vienna City Hall, the active seats of both Vienna’s city government and the provincial government, where guided tours are typically available to tourists.
+- The Vienna City Hall is the active seat of Vienna’s city government and the provincial government, where guided tours are typically available to tourists.

-- The Vienna State Opera, the oldest opera house in any German-speaking country, with three huge halls where you can revel in majestic cultural offerings today.
+- The Vienna State Opera is the oldest opera house in any German-speaking country, with three huge halls where you can revel in majestic cultural offerings today.

-While you’re in Salzburg, you’ll also want to lay eyes on:
+While you’re in Salzburg, you’ll also want to lay eyes on the following:

-- The Hohensalzburg Fortress, which makes for a wonderfully romantic outing and is among Europe’s best preserved castles.
+- The Hohensalzburg Fortress makes for a wonderfully romantic outing and is among Europe’s best-preserved castles.

-- The lavish Mirabell Palace, constructed in 1606 for Prince-Archbishop Wolf Dietrich.
+- The lavish Mirabell Palace was constructed in 1606 for Prince-Archbishop Wolf Dietrich.
 If you’re lucky, you may be able to catch a classical concert there, too.

 - The St. Martin Chalet Resort, where you can truly soak in that Alpine spirit — both in the form of charming log cabins and beautiful mountains — as you’re mentally transported right into the Sound of Music.

-- Salzberg Cathedral, an intricately-adorned 17th century work of art.
+- Salzberg Cathedral is an intricately-adorned 17th-century work of art.

-- If you’re after more than historical architecture, you can also visit Hangar-7, an ultra-modern glass dome chock-full of planes, or the huge Europark Shopping Mall designed by famous architect Massimiliano Fuksas.
+- Suppose you’re after more than historical architecture.
+In that case, you can also visit Hangar-7, an ultra-modern glass dome chock-full of planes, or the huge Europark Shopping Mall designed by famous architect Massimiliano Fuksas.